dmalhotra/SCTL/doc/tutorial/permutation.rst

 Outputting Permutation Matrices
 -------------------------------

-You can output permutation matrices to the console or a file using the stream insertion operator `<<`:
+You can output permutation operator to the console or a file using the stream insertion operator `<<`:

 .. code-block:: cpp

-   std::cout << randPerm << std::endl;  // Output the permutation matrix to the console
+   std::cout << randPerm << std::endl;  // Output the permutation operator to the console